What’s it like to play in a Felix Hernandez rehab start? Ask these star-struck Mariners minor-leaguers

 Due to a lat strain suffered in May, Hernandez has spent the summer making appearances with Mariners minor-league affiliates for rehab assignments.
 He played twice for the Rainiers, twice for the short-season Class A Everett AquaSox, and one game for the Class High-A Modesto Nuts in California.
 Saturday, he’ll take the mound for the Mariners in what is expected to be one of his final starts for Seattle.

-Though each game is just a pit stop for the 2010 Cy Young Award winner Hernandez, he left lasting impressions and career lessons on these minor-league players.
+Though each game is just a pit stop for the 2010 Cy Young Award winner, Hernandez left lasting impressions and career lessons on these minor-league players.

 “Whenever you have a featured big-leaguer being able to pitch in front of professional players that are in their first or second year of pro ball, it’s invaluable,” AquaSox manager Louis Boyd said.